Pets aren’t just for Christmas. ¡Merry Christmas!

 The next step is painting.
 You need to be really careful at this point, because you can ruin the sculpture if you do it wrong.
 I did ruin a sculpture or two at this point.
-I recommend you to go slowly and to use a really diluted colour.
-Start with the lighter colours and finish adding all the shades you want.
+I recommend you to go slow and to use a really diluted colour.
+Start with lighter colours and finish adding all the shades that you want.

 In order to make the legs, I used a pair of rods and I folded them.
 You can cover them with modelling chocolate, shaping them as a leg.
 Think that it’s not necessary making the fingers properly, as they’re going to be covered by the mittens.